DataJuggler/Excelerate/README.md

 I have a couple of clients that I build programs that automate combining columns from multiple Worksheets to form reports.

-Rather than contineu to use write custom loaders, I really only need custom Exporters in most cases.
+Rather than continue to use write custom loaders, I really only need custom Exporters in most cases.

 This short code snippet will load all the rows from a worksheet named Export: